ONSdigital/baw-client-rest/README.md

   }
 }
 ```
-You will also need to add appropriate permissions to this table in your lambda.
+You will also need to add appropriate permissions to this table in the lambda.